 - 1. Readmission may be requested only once. - 2.
 Readmission is dependent upon didactic and clinical space availability. - 3.
 Readmission will only be considered following a student's voluntary withdrawal (due to non-academic reasons) from the program/University.
 Students dismissed due to academic (or clinical) reasons or who withdrew in poor academic standing are not eligible for readmission. - 4.
-The student must have stopped-out having earned the minimum "C+" in concentration courses and maintained minimum cumulative and concentration GPAs of 2.3 to qualify. - 5.
+The student must have stopped-out having earned the minimum "C" in concentration courses and maintained minimum cumulative and concentration GPAs of 2.3 to qualify. - 5.
 A written request must be submitted to the Radiologic Science Program Director two semesters prior to the semester to which the student is seeking readmission, to provide sufficient time to assess and process the request. - 6.
 The student must be able to finish the program within 30 months from the time of initial enrollment.
 Therefore, the student must be readmitted within 12 months from the time of stop-out.
 After 12 months, student readmission will not be considered. - 7.
-Clinical and didactic assessments will be administered to evaluate the student's retention of appropriate knowledge and skills prior to readmission.
-Clinical assessments will be completed in the program's laboratory.
+A clinical assessment will be administered to evaluate the student's retention of appropriate clinical knowledge and skills prior to readmission.
+Clinical assessments will be completed in the program's energized laboratory.
 A clinical assessment may reveal it necessary for the student to complete and pass a clinical independent study course to qualify for readmission.
-However, all students are encouraged to enroll in a clinical independent study courses prior to readmission.
+However, all students are encouraged to enroll in a clinical independent study course prior to readmission.
 Clinical independent study courses are sequenced for the semester preceding readmission and are administered under the supervision of the Clinical Director.
-Requirements specific to each clinical independent study course will disqualify a student's readmission request. - 8.
+Requirements specific to each clinical independent study course are described in course syllabi.
+Failure to successfully complete a clinical independent study course will disqualify a student's readmission request. - 8.
 Compliance with the steps involved in this policy rests solely with the student.